AEMO media statement – forecast LOR1

 Please refer to the relevant information on:

-AEMO is responsible for operating Australia’s largest gas and electricity markets and power systems, including the National Electricity Market and interconnected power system in Australia’s eastern and south-eastern seaboard, and the Wholesale Electricity Market and power system in Western Australia.
+AEMO is responsible for operating Australia’s largest gas and electricity markets and power systems in the best interests of Australian energy consumers.
+These include the National Electricity Market and interconnected power system in Australia’s eastern and southeastern seaboard, the Wholesale Electricity Market and power system in Western Australia, the Victorian gas transmission system and gas markets across Australia.

 As Australia’s independent energy markets and power systems operator, AEMO provides critical planning, forecasting and power systems security advice and services to deliver energy security for all Australians.
-For more information, head to www.aemo.com.au
+AEMO is a not-for profit entity.
+For more information, head to head to www.aemo.com.au.

 X